jpgoldberg/unclock-crypto-engineering/Homework/2022-11-25/exercises.md

 > Benchmark the speed of an algorithm in the two different implementations with [Criterion](https://lib.rs/crates/criterion).

+The documentation is for version 0.3, while the latest version is 0.4.0, which has the cli, statistical analysis, and report generation factored out to cargo-criterion.

+This does statistics really nicely with very intelligent sampling, but it is geared very much toward testing how code changes affect performance.
+The statistical comparisons it offers don't really help with identifying side channel attacks.

+Null Hypothesis Significance Tests (with 0.05 threshold) may be right in some contexts, but it is far too conservative for identifying side channels.
+A non-significant difference may very well be exploitable.
+The tool also comes tantalizingly close to offering statistical comparison between multiple functions, but it doesn't do it.

+Perhaps I will see about coding calling the relevant t-tests myself.

 ### Tweak signature

 >  You're implementing a [Tweakable Encryption](https://en.wikipedia.org/wiki/Disk_encryption_theory) scheme.
 You need to know what standard API users will expect.
 Find a reference for the standard API and write the function signatures for encryption and decryption.